sebastiancarlos/cl-yasboi/README.md

 years to great benefit for the community!
-To some degree, the lack of frequent dist updates and strict version pinning is more a reflection of the ecosystem's size and the excellent backwards-compatibility of Common Lisp software; One can expect that as the ecosystem requirements grow, the required capital would emerge to improve the tooling accordingly.
+To some degree, the lack of frequent dist updates and strict version pinning is more a reflection of the ecosystem's size and the excellent backwards-compatibility of Common Lisp software; One can expect that as the ecosystem requirements grow, the necessary resources would emerge to improve the tooling accordingly.

 Having said that, you might want to consider using "Ultralisp", which is an